EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 As per {{Section A.2 of I-D.ietf-lake-edhoc}}, C sends EDHOC message_1 and EDHOC message_3 to an EDHOC resource at RS, as CoAP POST requests.
 Also RS sends EDHOC message_2 and (optionally) EDHOC message_4 as 2.04 (Changed) CoAP responses.
 If, in the access token response received from AS (see {{c-as}}), the "uri_path" field of the EDHOC\_Information was included, then C MUST target the EDHOC resource at RS with the URI path specified in the "uri_path" field.

-In order to seamlessly run EDHOC, a client do not have to first upload to RS an access token whose scope explicitly indicates authorized access to the EDHOC resource.
+In order to seamlessly run EDHOC, a client does not have to first upload to RS an access token whose scope explicitly indicates authorized access to the EDHOC resource.
 At the same time, RS has to ensure that attackers cannot perform requests on the EDHOC resource, other than sending EDHOC messages.
 Specifically, it SHOULD NOT be possible to perform anything else than POST on an EDHOC resource.

 When preparing EDHOC message\_1, C performs the following steps, in additions to those defined in {{Section 5.2.1 of I-D.ietf-lake-edhoc}}.